-Not only do some Peruvian women literally carry their business on their back, they also combine it with their other duties – such as childcare.
-Unfortunately, the ability to send their kids to kindergarten or day-care is not possible for the majority of the population; therefore, the only way to take care of their own children is to have them by their side.
-This leads to the kids staying on the street the whole day, playing with the products their mother is selling, or just having a nap in the mantas on their mother’s back.
+Not only do some Peruvian women literally carry their business on their back, some also combine it with their other duties – such as childcare.
+Unfortunately, the ability to send their kids to kindergarten or day-care is not possible for a lot of people; therefore, the only way to take care of their children is to keep them by their side.
+This leads to the kids staying on the street the whole day, playing with the products their mother is selling, or just having a nap.
 Often times, you will find them hidden somewhere among the products displayed on the street.

 Sometimes, when the children reach a certain age, they easily fill their mother’s position in case she has to leave her workplace for awhile.
 They learn quickly how to count and sell, sometimes they are able to persuade the shoppers to make a purchase even better than their mothers.
-This is particularly true with tourists who can’t resist feeling pity for the children having to work so hard, especially when that kind of child labor is forbidden in their own countries.
+This is particularly true with tourists who can’t resist feeling pity for the children having to work so hard.

 When seeing children in these conditions you might ask yourself whether it’s against the children’s rights to limit them and take their best years away from them.
 However, Peruvian law is specific in regards to child labor.
 For example, the Peruvian legal code allows children to work at the age of 12-14 at a rate of 4 hours daily and at the age of 15-17 at a rate of 6 hours daily, requiring the consent of parents.
 Unfortunately, the enforcement of these laws is anything but stellar, so the real amount of labor hours and the age these children start working is not controlled by anyone.
 In the cases of any accidents there is no real guaranteed protection or help.